pyControl/docs/docs/user-guide/hardware.md

 ### Analog outputs

 Pyboard pins 'X5' and 'X6' support analog output.
-On the breakout board they are connected to the BNC connectors labled DAC-1 and DAC-2 and also to the special function pins on behaviour ports 3 and 4 respectively.
-To use these pins as analog outputs see the [pyb.DAC](https://docs.Micropython.org/en/latest/library/pyb.DAC.html) class in the Micropython docs.
+On the breakout board they are connected to the BNC connectors labeled DAC-1 and DAC-2 and also to the special function pins on behaviour ports 3 and 4 respectively.
+To use these pins as analog outputs see the [pyb.DAC](https://docs.micropython.org/en/latest/library/pyb.DAC.html) class in the Micropython docs.

 ---